SQL as Data Manipulation Language

 The DELETE statement is used to delete rows from a database table.
 The rows are permanently deleted and cannot be recovered again.
 The general syntax of this statement is:

 To delete a row from the STUDENT table with the roll number 123, the SQL statement is written as:

 DELETE FROM student WHERE Roll_No = 123

-To delete record which have value “Lahore” in ‘City’ attribute in STUDENT table the SQL statement is written as:
+To delete records which have the value “Lahore” in the ‘City’ attribute in the STUDENT table the SQL statement is written as:

 DELETE FROM student WHERE City = ‘Lahore’.